pluswerk/php-dev/docs/nginx-reverse-proxy.md

 ## VIRTUAL_HOST: Virtual host (your domain)

-So that the nginx reverse proxy knows which domain belongs to which Docker container there is the VIRTUAL_HOST variable.
+Through the VIRTUAL_HOST variable the nginx reverse proxy knows which domain belongs to which Docker container.

 ##### Variant A